MerlinBrasil/dztools/README.md

 Pick a script of your choice and press *Trade*.
 If everything is fine you should see that the login to Dukascopy has been successful.

-The plugin stores its logs to dztools/dzplugin/logs/dzplugin.log(the default log level is *info*).
-If you encounter problems open dztools/dzplugin/log4j2.xml for configuring the log level.
+The plugin stores its logs to *dztools/dzplugin/logs/dzplugin.log*(the default log level is *info*).
+If you encounter problems open *dztools/dzplugin/log4j2.xml* for configuring the log level.
 Then change the log level for the file dzplugin-appender to *debug* and save the file.
-A new Zorro session will now produce a more verbose dzplugin.log file which you can use to report errors.
+A new Zorro session will now produce a more verbose *dzplugin.log* file which you can use to report errors.

-You can also change the log level for the Dukascopy via dztools/dzplugin/log4j.properties.
+You can also change the log level for the Dukascopy via *dztools/dzplugin/log4j.properties*.

 ## dzconverter usage